liip/wp-tyk-dev-portal/readme.txt

 = Automatic key approval =
 When `TYK_AUTO_APPROVE_KEY_REQUESTS` is set to `true` in wp-config.php, key requests will be approved automatically by this plugin.
 That means a developer will request an access token on the Dashboard page of your WordPress (where this plugin is running) and they will be processed automatically.
 For this to work, make sure *Require key approval* is not active in your Tyk Dashboard at *Portal Management > Settings*.

 If you wish to approve key requests manually, set `TYK_AUTO_APPROVE_KEY_REQUESTS` to false and activate *Require key approval* mentioned above.
+When a developer requests an access token, he will get a message with his key request ID.
+The further process is up to you.
+Key requests can be approved in the Tyk Dashboard at *Portal Management > Key Requests*.
+You could configure an email to be sent out in the Portal Management Settings or do it manually.

 = Custom dashboard page =
 The developer dashboard will displayed in the same layout as your other pages.
 If you wish to further customize the page, you can create a [custom page template](https://developer.wordpress.org/themes/template-files-section/page-template-files/page-templates/) and embed the dashboard by using this template tag: `<?php tyk_dev_portal_dashboard()?>`.

+= Styling =
+You may need to fix some styles as this plugin includes a subset of the [bootstrap](http://www.getbootstrap.com) styles with it and the styles of your theme may conflict with some of them.